huridocs/uwazi-documentation/admin-docs/analysing-and-visualising-your-collection.md

 # ANALYSING & VISUALISING YOUR COLLECTION

-## How to Access the API for Your Instance
+## How to access the API for your instance

 > An **API** allows one program to request data from another.
 API stands for application programming interface.
 An API provides you with data its programmers have made available to outside users.